 Where to Start

-Prior to filing a grievance, students should first discuss their concerns with the Director for Disability Services.
+Prior to filing a grievance, students should first discuss their concerns with the Director of Disability Support Services.
 Most disability-related issues or complaints about accommodations, services, faculty, other campus departments, programs or facilities are resolved at this level.

 Any student who believes she or he has been subjected to discrimination on the basis of disability, or who believes she or he has been subjected to retaliation under Section 504 or the ADA, regarding a request for academic or housing accommodations under the jurisdiction of the Director for Disability Services may file a grievance under this procedure.
 Retaliation against a person who files a grievance participates in an investigation or opposes a discriminatory education practice or policy is prohibited under University policy, and by state and federal law.